 - Household insurance and risk management

-The keynote address will be given by Olivia S. Mitchell, from the Wharton School of the University of Pennsylvania.
+The keynote address was be given by Olivia S. Mitchell, from the Wharton School of the University of Pennsylvania.

 Dr. Olivia S. Mitchell is the International Foundation of Employee Benefit Plans Professor, as well as Professor of Insurance/Risk Management and Business Economics/Policy; Executive Director of the Pension Research Council; and Director of the Boettner Center on Pensions and Retirement Research; all at the Wharton School of the University of Pennsylvania which she joined in 1993.
 Concurrently Dr. Mitchell serves as a Research Associate at the NBER; Independent Director on the Wells Fargo Fund Boards; Co-Investigator for the Health and Retirement Study at the University of Michigan; Member of the Executive Board for the Michigan Retirement Research Center; and Senior Scholar at the Singapore Management University.
 She also advises the Centre for Pensions and Superannuation UNSW and is Faculty Affiliate of the Wharton Public Policy Initiative.
 She received the MA and PhD degrees in Economics from the University of Wisconsin-Madison, and the BA in Economics from Harvard University.
 She is currently a Senior Editor of the Journal of Pension Economics and Finance.

-Professor Philippe d’Astous (HEC Montréal) is the primary local organizer of this workshop.
-Should you have questions, please contact him at firstname.lastname@example.org about the substance of the workshop, and contact Lee Boyle at email@example.com with questions about participation and logistics.
+Professor Philippe d’Astous (HEC Montréal) was the primary local organizer of this workshop.
+Should you have questions, please contact him at firstname.lastname@example.org.